stemangiola/tidybulk/README.md

     ##
     ## mean-dispersion relationship
     ##
-    ## -- note: fitType='parametric', but the dispersion trend was not well captured by the
-    ##    function: y = a/x + b, and a local regression fit was automatically substituted.
-    ##    specify fitType='local' or 'mean' to avoid this message next time.
-    ##
     ## final dispersion estimates
     ##
     ## fitting model and testing
     ##
     ## tidybulk says: to access the DE object do `metadata(.)$tidybulk$DESeq2_object`
     ## tidybulk says: to access the raw results (fitted GLM) do `metadata(.)$tidybulk$DESeq2_fit`
-    ## tidybulk says: The design column names are "(Intercept), conditionTRUE"
+    ## tidybulk says: The design column names are "(Intercept), dexuntrt"
     ##
     ## tidybulk says: to access the DE object do `metadata(.)$tidybulk$limma_voom_object`
     ## tidybulk says: to access the raw results (fitted GLM) do `metadata(.)$tidybulk$limma_voom_fit`
-    ## tidybulk says: The design column names are "(Intercept), conditionTRUE"
+    ## tidybulk says: The design column names are "(Intercept), dexuntrt"
     ##
     ## tidybulk says: to access the DE object do `metadata(.)$tidybulk$limma_voom_sample_weights_object`
     ## tidybulk says: to access the raw results (fitted GLM) do `metadata(.)$tidybulk$limma_voom_sample_weights_fit`